Fading French town offers hope of new life for Syrian family

-But for one Syrian family, the picturesque streets, red-tiled rooftops and quiet river walks offer hope of rebuilding their shattered lives, away from the fear of death lurking around every corner in their homeland.
+But for one Syrian family, the town’s picturesque streets, red-tiled rooftops and quiet river walks offers hope of rebuilding their shattered lives, away from the fear of death lurking around every corner in their homeland.

-“I will start to love life another time,” said Abd Alwahab Alahamad, a 43-year-old Damascus oncologist.
+“I will start to love life another time,” said 43-year-old oncologist Abd Alwahab Alahamad.
 “Because sometimes (in the) last two years, I thought it will be very difficult to stay alive.”

 Like hundreds of thousands before them, the Alahamads risked everything to escape war and the dark brutality of the Islamic State group, embarking on a perilous and uncertain journey through checkpoints, bombs and a nightmarish sea crossing to Greece.